ctrlallorg/CTRLall/src/about.md

   <h1>About us</h1>

   <h2>Why Ctrl All?</h2>
-  <p>Digital literacy isn’t just knowing which buttons to press — it’s understanding the system, navigating it with confidence, and helping others do the same.
+  <p>Digital literacy isn’t just knowing which buttons to press — it’s understanding the system, navigating it with confidence, and helping others do the same.</p>

-  Ctrl All is built by an open-source advocate who believes in clarity, confidence, and control.
-This space is to empower anyone, new or experienced with Microsoft Office, who’s stuck or wants to go further.</p>
+  <p>Ctrl All is built by an open-source advocate who believes in clarity, confidence, and control.
+This space empowers anyone — whether you're new to Microsoft Office or an experienced user — to get unstuck or to go one step further.</p>

   <h2>What You'll Find Here</h2>
-  <p>Whether you're troubleshooting a problem in a Word document, can't find a tool, or just want to understand how an option works, Ctrl All gives you all the knowledge you need to achieve it.
+  <p>Whether you're troubleshooting an issue, need to find a tool or option, or just want to understand how something works, Ctrl All gives you the knowledge you need to make that happen.
 All jargon and terms explained.
 No bloated filler content for clicks.
 No gatekeeping paywalls.
-Just clear, modular guidance and demonstration-led self-paced learning.</p>
+Just clear, modular guidance and demonstration-led, self-paced learning.</p>

   <ul>
     <li><strong>Guides & Tutorials</strong>: Step-by-step walkthroughs for real-world digital tasks.</li>